abhishekghoshh/system-design-helper/docs/system-design/high-level/concepts/caching.md

 **Avoid when:** Running a single-server application with a small dataset — use an embedded in-process cache (Caffeine, Ehcache) for zero network overhead.

+#### Real-World Use Cases

+- **Shared session store** - a user logged in behind a load balancer can be routed to any of dozens of app servers on each request; a Redis Cluster session store means every server sees the same session data regardless of which one handles the request.
+- **Global rate limiting** - an API gateway with many replicas needs one shared view of "how many requests has this API key made in the last minute" - a distributed cache with atomic `INCR` operations provides a single consistent counter across all replicas.
+- **URL shortener redirect cache** - a service like a bit.ly clone caches short-code to long-URL mappings in a distributed cache so any of its stateless web servers can resolve a redirect in under a millisecond without hitting the database.
+- **Real-time multiplayer game leaderboards** - all game server instances read and write to the same distributed sorted-set based leaderboard so every player sees a consistent global rank.

+#### Interview Questions and Answers

+**Q1: Why does consistent hashing matter for a distributed cache cluster?**
+A: Consistent hashing (or Redis Cluster's hash-slot variant) ensures that when a node is added or removed, only the keys that mapped to the affected range need to move - not the entire dataset.
+Without it, a naive `hash(key) % N` scheme would remap almost every key whenever `N` changes, causing a massive, unnecessary cache flush.

+**Q2: What happens when a primary node in a Redis Cluster fails?**
+A: Its replica is promoted to primary automatically (Redis Cluster uses a gossip protocol to detect the failure and trigger failover), and it takes over ownership of that primary's hash slot range - clients get redirected transparently, with a brief unavailability window for the affected slots during the failover.

+**Q3: How does a distributed cache trade off against the CAP theorem?**
+A: Most distributed caches favor availability and partition tolerance (AP) over strict consistency - e.g. Redis replication is asynchronous by default, so a failover can lose the last few unacknowledged writes.
+Systems that need strong consistency guarantees must use synchronous replication or quorum-based writes, at the cost of higher write latency.

+**Q4: What is the risk of adding a local (L1) in-process cache in front of a distributed (L2) cache, and how do you mitigate it?**
+A: Each application pod's L1 cache is independent, so after a write, other pods can keep serving stale L1 data for up to the L1 TTL.
+Mitigate by keeping the L1 TTL short, or by broadcasting an invalidation message over Redis pub/sub so all pods evict the affected key from their local L1 cache immediately on write.

 ---

 ### Caching Pattern Decision Matrix